tom-jj-G/Pewlett-Hackard-Analysis/README.md

 ### Recommendations for further analysis

-With the points raised during the lessons (only 5 department have a current or had a manager, salary values that seem to be too low), the first think to do would be to ask if our data are accurate and exhaustive.
+With the points raised during the lessons (only 5 departments with a current/past manager, salary values that seem to be too low), the first think to do would be to ask if our data are accurate and exhaustive.
 Providing they are, it would be helpful to categorize the employees eligible for mentorship by title/position.
 We will, thus, know how many potential mentors are available for each title/position.
-We could then sort the mentors by experience length (and/or retain only their last title/position) to outline the potential more knowledgeable mentors for each title/position and focus on them first to try to enroll them in the mentorship program.
+We could then sort the mentors by experience length (and/or retain only their last title/position) to outline the potential most knowledgeable mentors for each title/position and focus on them first to try to enroll them in the mentorship program.